albertz/commandergenius/readme.txt

 run checkStaticDataSize.sh to see the size of all static symbols inside your application, heap memory limit on most phones is 24 Mb.

+If the error string is like this:

+I/dalvikvm(18105): Unable to dlopen(/data/data/net.olofson.kobodl/lib/libapplication.so): Cannot load library: link_image[1995]: failed to link libapplication.so

+that means your application contains undefined symbols, absent in the system libraries, you may check for all missing symbols by running script checkMissing.sh .
+That typically happens because of linking to the dynamic libstdc++ which is not included into the .apk file - specify "-lgnustl_static" in the linker flags to fix that.

 License information
 ===================